Stars on Sunday (TV series): Origin

 Yorkshire Television executive and producer Jess Yates developed Stars on Sunday as a replacement for outgoing show, Choirs on Sunday.
 The new format was a religious variety show with sets of a house and grounds created in the YTV studios in Leeds.
 One backdrop was the towering west front of the house; other scenes took place in the grounds, a waterfall and lake, the rose garden, the hall of dreams, a ruined abbey and a paddock.
 The most substantial set was the Lady Chapel constructed around genuine stained-glass windows recovered from St John's Church, Bury, during demolition.
 Originally the windows had been exhibited at The Great Exhibition of 1851 in Hyde Park, London.
 When hosting the show Yates would be seated at an organ in front of the window.
 He gained the nickname "The Bishop" for his solemn delivery style.

 Viewers wrote in to request hymns or Bible readings and these were performed by a series of guest celebrities.

 Success and popularity

 A key element to the early success of the programme was Yates's ability to persuade UK and international celebrities to appear in the religious show for a small fraction of their normal fee.
 They were paid the minimum Equity fee of £49.

 The programme was reported to have increased its viewing figures from 600,000 to around seven million at the peak of its success, although other reports cite regular audiences of more than 15 million.

 Yates's contract with YTV was terminated in 1974 when it was revealed that he had been having an affair with young actress Anita Kay.
 He was separated from his wife at the time.
 The programme continued for another five years.

-While a "significant" proportion of the inserts recorded for the programme survive, only a handful of complete editions are known to still exist.
+While a "significant" proportion of the inserts recorded for the programme survive, only a small number of complete editions are known to still exist.